MarcDRuben/Hospital-Medicine/README.md

 Marc Ruben
 7/8/2019

-**This repository describes (with code) how we leveraged electronic medical record (EMR) data to study treatment and response as a function of time-of-day**
+**This repository describes the workflow (with code) for leveraging electronic medical record (EMR) data to study treatment and response as a function of time-of-day**

 ## Background